carldgosselin/virtual_reality/Project-4-Puzzler/PUZZLER - Summary and Process.md

 The 4 rounds of user testing helped in keeping the bugs and scale of changes to a minimum.
 The final product is a virtualized version of the "simon says" game.
 In other words, the player observes the sequence of flashing dungeon orbs and tries to replicate the sequence.

-Caution: Failing to replicate the sequence of flashing dungeon orbs may cause frustration and embarrassment to you and your immediate family.
+**Caution**: Failing to replicate the sequence of flashing dungeon orbs may cause frustration and embarrassment to you and your immediate family.
 Play at your own risk.

 ## PUZZLER